-It's Te Wiki o te Reo Māori (Māori Language Week) from September 10-16, and what a great opportunity that is for us all to celebrate and learn the beautiful Māori language.
+It's Te Wiki o te Reo Māori (Māori Language Week)opens a new window from September 10-16, and what a great opportunity that is for us all to celebrate and learn the beautiful Māori language.
 Kia kaha te reo Māori ...

 But what about if you've not got the time right now to learn a new language?
 What about if you're so busy with work and whānau and friends that the idea of having to learn new words and new sentence structures is just way too hard.
 Well guess what, e hoa mā - it doesn't have to be scary.
 You and your whānau can start on your reo journey from within the comfort of your own whare.

 What are some household objects you use all the time?
 What sorts of clothing and food items do you always have in the wardrobe or fridge?
 Find out the te reo Māori words for these items, and use them every day:

 - I'll meet you out at the waka (car)

 - Would you like some rīwai (potatoes)?